 Operations are managed under strict rules, ensuring that there is no direct negative impact on environmental quality.
 Through the implementation of utilization programs, the company maximizes the recovery of materials, guaranteeing that 92% of the waste generated by the operation is repurposed.

 18 production centers

-in Mexico received Zero Waste certification granted by The Coca-Cola Company of the waste generated by the operation is repurposed cie efficiency energy
+in Mexico received Zero Waste certification granted by The Coca-Cola Company

 Climate action

 Arca Continental works on a comprehensive Climate Action model, which includes: